Oxford United F.C.: Managers

 Patterson was dismissed in December 2008 and was replaced by Chris Wilder, who led the club back into the Football League by winning the 2010 Conference playoff Final and remained with the club for five years before resigning in January 2014.
-Gary Waddock was appointed head coach in March 2014, but was sacked in July following a change of shareholding in the club, to be replaced by Michael Appleton.
+Gary Waddock was appointed head coach in March 2014, but was dismissed in July following a change of shareholding in the club, to be replaced by Michael Appleton.
 In his three seasons in charge, Appleton oversaw promotion to League One and two losing finals in the EFL Trophy, before leaving to become assistant manager at Leicester City.
-Spaniard Pep Clotet was appointed as his replacement but was sacked midway through his first season in charge, to be replaced after a two-month spell under caretaker-manager Derek Fazackerley by former Charlton boss Karl Robinson in March 2018.
-Robinson was sacked in February 2023 following a poor run of results and, after a short period under caretaker management and a brief period under the management of Liam Manning, Des Buckingham was appointed as manager and he led the club to promotion to the Championship after a 25-year absence.
-Buckingham was sacked on 15 December 2024 later to be replaced by former Millwall manager Gary Rowett.
+Spaniard Pep Clotet was appointed as his replacement but was dismissed midway through his first season in charge, to be replaced after a two-month spell under caretaker-manager Derek Fazackerley by former Charlton manager Karl Robinson in March 2018.
+Robinson was dismissed in February 2023 following a poor run of results and, after a short period under caretaker management and a brief period under the management of Liam Manning, Des Buckingham was appointed as manager and he led the club to promotion to the Championship after a 25-year absence.
+Buckingham was dismissed on 15 December 2024 later to be replaced by former Millwall manager Gary Rowett, who in turn was dismissed after a year in charge.

-Since turning professional, the club has had 26 full-time managers, of whom three (Jim Smith, Denis Smith and Darren Patterson) have had more than one spell in the post, and twelve periods of caretaker-management.
+Since turning professional, the club has had 26 full-time managers, of whom three (Jim Smith, Denis Smith and Darren Patterson) have had more than one spell in the post, and 12 periods of caretaker-management.